hookkshot/BluEngine/STYLES.md

 [Back to top](#widgets--styles)

 ### Using more than one CSS file
 You may wish to store a common set of style information in one CSS file, and have it referred to by many of your Screens, which will each load their own specific style information.
-This is supported.
+This is supported using the function `LoadCSS()`, which takes as it's only parameter a path to the CSS file you wish to load (with the path being relative to `Content/Styles`).
 Example:
 ```csharp
 public class StyledScreen : WidgetScreen
 {